ceedee666/modern-abap-curriculum/docs/ro_list_report.md

 [documentation on data points](https://github.com/SAP-samples/abap-platform-fiori-feature-showcase/wiki/Feature-Showcase-App-Guide#data-points) from the SAP Fiori Elements Feature Showcase Wiki might be helpful.

-Now the value help for the `Product` search should be improved.
+Now, the value help for the `Product` search should be improved.
 Currently, it is not possible to select values from the `ZPRODUCT` table.
-To enable this a [value help](https://github.com/SAP-samples/abap-platform-fiori-feature-showcase/wiki/Feature-Showcase-App-Guide#value-help) annotation needs to be added.
+To enable this, a [value help](https://github.com/SAP-samples/abap-platform-fiori-feature-showcase/wiki/Feature-Showcase-App-Guide#value-help) annotation needs to be added.
 The following code snippet shows how to add a value help to the `Product` field of the `Z_C_Rating_ReadOnly` CDS view.